Skip to content

 United States

-Human Rights Watch identified three potential war crimes in Israeli operations in southern Lebanon: forced displacement, wanton destruction, and targeting of civilians.
-HRW warned that countries supplying weapons to Israel risk complicity.
+Human Rights Watch identified 3 potential war crimes in Israeli operations in Lebanon: forced displacement, wanton destruction, and targeting of civilians.
+HRW warned arms-supplying countries risk legal complicity under Article 16 of the International Law Commission.

 The Iranian Red Crescent reports over 81,000 damaged civilian building units — hospitals, schools, emergency facilities — with nine hospitals entirely non-operational after 25 days of strikes.